desi-liarto/data-analyst-desi/Project 2/README.md

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/7b1068da-436b-43bd-8002-ef62bc9f390e">

 ### 2. Data Profiling
 The next step is Data Profiling.
 The purpose of data profiling is to understand the data, such as if there are missing values or duplicate or invalid data.
 Some of the information can be used for data cleaning.
 Data profiling can be processed in AWS Glue DataBrew.
-To preview the data, the new dataset, dfdataset-des was created.
+To preview the data, the new dataset was created.

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/30adf692-351b-435e-8c25-90312e628c8e"><br>